curl/everything-curl/libcurl.md

 It is of course good form to check the return code to see that nothing went wrong.

+### Setting numerical options

+Since curl_easy_setopt() is a vararg function where the 3rd argument can use different types depending on the situation, normal C language type conversion cannot be done.
+So you **must** make sure that you truly pass a 'long' and not an 'int' if the documentation tells you so.
+On architectures where they are the same size, you may not get any problems but not all work like that.
+Similarly, for options that accept a 'curl_off_t' type, it is **crucial** that you pass in an argument using that type and no other.

 ## Get handle options

 No, there's no general method to extract the same information you previously